Cars (film): Animation

-For the cars themselves, Lasseter also visited the design studios of the Big Three Detroit automakers, particularly J Mays of Ford Motor Company.
-Lasseter learned how real cars were designed.
+For the cars themselves, Lasseter visited the design studios of the Big Three Detroit automakers, particularly J Mays of Ford Motor Company.
+Lasseter learned how cars were designed.

-In 2006, Lasseter spoke about the process of making an animation believable, saying: "It took many months of trial and error, and practicing test animation, to figure out how each car moves and how their world works.
+In 2006, Lasseter spoke about the process of making an animation believable, saying, "It took many months of trial and error, and practicing test animation, to figure out how each car moves and how their world works.
 Our supervising animators, Doug Sweetland and Scott Clark, and the directing animators, Bobby Podesta and James Ford Murphy, did an amazing job working with the animation team to determine the unique movements for each character based on its age and the type of car it was.
 Some cars are like sports cars and they're much tighter in their suspension.
 Others are older '50s cars that are a lot looser and have more bounce to them.
 We wanted to get that authenticity in there but also to make sure each car had a unique personality.
 We also wanted each animator to be able to put some of themself in the character and give it their own spin.
 Every day in dailies, it was so much fun because we would see things that we had never seen in our lives.
 The world of cars came alive in a believable and unexpected way."

 Unlike most anthropomorphic cars, the eyes of the cars in this film were placed on the windshield (which resembles the Tonka Talking Trucks, the characters from Tex Avery's One Cab's Family short and Disney's own Susie the Little Blue Coupe), rather than within the headlights.
 According to production designer Bob Pauley, "From the very beginning of this project, John Lasseter had it in his mind to have the eyes be in the windshield.
 For one thing, it separates our characters from the more common approach where you have little cartoon eyes in the headlights.
 For another, he thought that having the eyes down near the mouth at the front end of the car feels more like a snake.
 With the eyes set in the windshield, the point of view is more human-like, and made it feel like the whole car could be involved in the animation of the character."
 This decision was facetiously criticized by automotive blog Jalopnik.